MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Meetings

 ##### Q1.
-Do "meeting hours" include time that I block out for personal work on my calendar?
+Does "meeting time" include time that I block out for personal work on my calendar?

-If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting hours and will count as focus time.
+If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting time and will count as focus time.

-##### Q2.
-Why is my total meeting hours (that's included as part of working hours and hours outside of work) larger than my total meeting hours for the week?

-This can occur because of the way MyAnalytics calculates meeting hours:

-* The meeting hours total includes *adjusted* hours for *attended* meetings.
-* As compared to total working hours and after-hours work, which includes the number of meeting hours (not adjusted) for *scheduled* meetings.

-This discrepancy can occur when meetings overlap and MyAnalytics doesn’t know which meetings were attended, so the meeting hours total will include *adjusted* hours, which are an estimate of time actually spent in meetings.
-For example, let's say you’re double booked for two meetings from 4:30 to 5:30 PM, and your work day ends at 5 PM.
-For this scenario, MyAnalytics adjusts the meeting hours to one hour, since you cannot attend two meetings at the same time.
-However, MyAnalytics does not adjust for the two scheduled meetings, which results in MyAnalytics adding one hour to total working hours and one hour to after-hours work.
-You can avoid this discrepancy by declining any scheduled meetings you do not attend.

-#### Email

-##### Q1.
-Do “Email Hours” count emails that I read or send on my mobile device, even if it’s the default iPhone app?

-Yes.
-We calculate email hours based on how many emails you read and send (as well as the time at which they are read and sent).
-For more information, see [Email hours](../Use/MyA-Dashboard/MyA-DB-Emails.md).

 #### Focus time

 ##### Q1.
 Does “focus time” exclude time that I block out for personal work on my calendar?

 If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time can count as focus time.
 For more information, see [Focus](../Use/focus.md).
-To exclude focus hours, right-click the appointment and set **Show As** to **Out of Office**.
+To exclude focus time, right-click the appointment and set **Show As** to **Out of Office**.

 ##### Q2.
 Can I change my settings to make time outside of work more accurate?

 Yes.
-You can change your time zone and your working hours in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
+You can change your time zone and your working time in your [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).

 ##### Q3.
-Why do my focus hours seem incorrect or inaccurate?
+Why do my focus time seem incorrect or inaccurate?

 Try the following to troubleshoot your focus-time totals:

-1. Verify that your work hours and time zone settings are correct.
+1. Verify that your work time and time zone settings are correct.
 (See  [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).)
 2. For more information about focus time, see [Focus](../Use/focus.md).

 ##### Q4.
 How do I tell MyAnalytics that I am on vacation?

 If you plan to go on vacation, create a calendar event that includes the days of your vacation and set its status to **Out of Office**.
-This causes your focus time and meeting hours to both count as zero during your vacation.
+This causes your focus time and meeting time to both count as zero during your vacation.

 ### Usage